Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_2/readme.md

 For example:

-*If current list is empty, and the other list is also empty, after merge the current list will still be empty *If the current list is 1->3, and the other list is 2->4, after merge the current list will be 1->2->3->4 *If the current list is 1->3, and the other list is 4->5, after merge the current list will be 1->3->4->5 *If the current list is 6->7->8, and the other list is 4->5, after merge the current list will be 4->5->6->7->8 *If the current list is 3->3->8, and the other list is 2->5, after merge the current list will be 2->3->3->5->8
+* If current list is empty, and the other list is also empty, after merge the current list will still be empty
+* If the current list is 1->3, and the other list is 2->4, after merge the current list will be 1->2->3->4
+* If the current list is 1->3, and the other list is 4->5, after merge the current list will be 1->3->4->5
+* If the current list is 6->7->8, and the other list is 4->5, after merge the current list will be 4->5->6->7->8
+* If the current list is 3->3->8, and the other list is 2->5, after merge the current list will be 2->3->3->5->8

 ### 2. (5pt) Write a unit test in ***test/unit_tests.cpp*** for your insert(T) in task 1 to verify it works correctly.
 The cases in the examples above all need to be verified in your test.
+One point for each case.

 The skeleton code is provided: